Japan Followed a Different Path to Build the World’s Fastest Supercomputer

 Custom Arm-based Processor, No GPUs, Very Power Efficient

 A Japanese supercomputer called Fugaku has taken the #1 spot in the TOP500 list of the world’s fastest supercomputers.
 Its builders have taken a unique approach which reflects longer-term thinking weaved in with Japan’s national interests.
-Fugaku is one of only three systems out of the 500 fastest benchmarked systems on earth based on an Arm processor architecture.
+Fugaku is one of only four systems out of the 500 fastest benchmarked systems on earth based on an Arm processor architecture.
 Arm-based architectures are moving upmarket from low-power use cases such as mobile phone processors, and as they do so they threaten incumbent processor companies Intel and AMD.
 Fugaku is also fairly unique for not using co-processors (GPUs) like those from Nvidia.
 The project to build Fugaku was funded by a Japanese government research institute called RIKEN, working in collaboration with Fujitsu Ltd. The last time Japan had a #1 ranked supercomputer was in 2011, and it was the RIKEN/Fujitsu predecessor to Fugaku, called “K”.
 In late 2015 rumors began to circulate that the next generation “post-K” machine would pivot to Arm-based architectures.
 In 2016, Softbank surprised the world with a deal to buy UK-based Arm Ltd. for $32B.
 Fugaku is a powerful demonstration of how well Arm-based processors can work when applied to supercomputing.

 How Fast and Efficient is Fugaku?

 Fugaku is a stunning 2.8 times faster than the prior US-based #1 machine by IBM called Summit at Oak Ridge National Laboratory.
 With the addition of #Fugaku into the 2020 list, Japan’s total performance share of the TOP500 list jumped from 7% to 24%.